• Skip to primary navigation

 • Chinese noodles - the long thin egg noodles found in the Asian aisle in the supermarket.

 • Beansprouts.
-In the UK they are sold in packets in the vegetable section in the supermarket.
-I always find that beansprouts go slimy if kept for longer than 2 days.
+In the UK they are sold in packets in the vegetable section of the supermarket.
+I always find that beansprouts go slimy if kept longer than 2 days.
 But did you know that you can freeze beansprouts?
 I transfer any leftover beansprouts to a plastic bag and pop them in the freezer.
-They are perfect to use for cooking, but you can’t use frozen beansprouts in salads.
+They are perfect for cooking, but you can't use frozen beansprouts in salads.
 You do need fresh beansprouts for salads.

 • Dark soy sauce.